 Paper planner giveaway

-As part of the Careful Cents community you’ll have the chance to win one of the awesome planners listed above!
-I’m giving away two planners to random winners.
+As part of the Careful Cents community you’ll have the chance to win one of the awesome freelancer planners listed above!
+I’m giving away a planner to one random winner.

 Enter via the giveaway box below with as many entries as possible to increase your odds of winning.

-The two lucky winners will have 24 hours to choose their 2016 planner from the list above and receive it as my gift to a more organized New Year!
+A lucky winner will have 24 hours to choose their 2017 planner from the list above and receive it as my gift to a more organized New Year!